alireza-kargar/alireza-kargar.github.io/index.md

 published: true
 ---

-I am a mechatronic engineer interested in designing and implementing novel mechanisms for different robotic approaches.
+I am a passionate Mechatronics engineer and Graduate Research Assistant on a journey defined by a relentless pursuit of pushing the boundaries of robotics.

+As a dedicated researcher, my work extends beyond traditional boundaries.
+From Service Robots aiding in daily tasks to Rehabilitation Robots enhancing lives and Social Robots fostering human connections, I am committed to shaping the future of robotics through thoughtful design and meaningful human-robot interaction.

+With a focus on designing and implementing novel mechanisms, I am trying to bring a unique blend of creativity and technical expertise to every project.
+Explore my portfolio to witness the fusion of engineering precision and visionary design in service to creating intelligent, interactive, and purposeful robotic solutions.

 ## Interests
 Product and System design, Computer-aided design and manufacturing , Service Robots, Rehabilitation Robotics, Social Robots, Human and Robot Interaction